 Ona is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Ona are very well educated compared to the average community in the nation: 38.24% of adults in Ona have a bachelor's degree or even advanced degree.
+The population of Ona is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.24% of adults in Ona have a bachelor's degree or even advanced degree.

 The per capita income in Ona in 2022 was $58,785, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $235,140 for a family of four.
 However, Ona contains both very wealthy and poor people as well.